-- Incorporate relevant theory, techniques, languages, and systems for developing computer-based solutions to practical problems in the field of information systems and technology. - Effectively use object-oriented programming languages such as C++ or Java in developing computer-based solutions to practical problems. - Pursue careers as programmers and programmer analysts, software engineers, and system/network administrators working with operating systems such as UNIX/Linux and Windows; programming languages such as C++, Java, and Perl; and relational and object-oriented database systems such as Oracle. - Effectively use software products and services, such as Perl, CORBA, and Oracle, that have become integral parts of the modern technical workplace. - Develop clear and precise oral and written communications and enhance skills in the analysis, definition, and documentation of problems and solutions in the field of computer and information science. - Apply knowledge of the concepts and principles of computer and information science to respond to and manage changes and developments in information systems and technology. - Understand the environmental, ethical, and social implications of the rapidly changing field of information technology. - Identify current and historical trends and patterns in computer and information science and the individuals and organizations that influence and foster these global patterns of change. - Understand and apply the tools and techniques for conducting research and analysis required to evaluate products in computer and information science.
+- Incorporate relevant theory, techniques, languages, and systems for developing computer-based solutions to practical problems in the field of information systems and technology. - Effectively use object-oriented programming languages such as C++ or Java in developing computer-based solutions to practical problems. - Pursue careers as programmers and programmer analysts, software engineers, and system/network administrators working with operating systems such as UNIX/Linux and Windows; programming languages such as C++, Java, and Perl; and relational and object-oriented database systems such as Oracle.

-• Appreciate the implications and importance of computer and information science for other disciplines and fields of scholarship.
+- Effectively use software products and services, such as Perl, CORBA, and Oracle, that have become integral parts of the modern technical workplace. - Develop clear and precise oral and written communications and enhance skills in the analysis, definition, and documentation of problems and solutions in the field of computer and information science. - Apply knowledge of the concepts and principles of computer and information science to respond to and manage changes and developments in information systems and technology. - Discuss the environmental, ethical, and social implications of the rapidly changing field of information technology. - Identify current and historical trends and patterns in computer and information science and the individuals and organizations that influence and foster these global patterns of change. - Apply the tools and techniques in research and analysis required to evaluate computer and information science products. - Appreciate the implications and significance of computer and information science for other disciplines and fields of scholarship.

 A major in computer and information science requires the completion of 30 semester hours in computer and information science, including 3 semester hours each in three out of four areas: computer networking, programming languages and operating systems, software engineering, and database systems.
 At least 15 semester hours must be earned in courses numbered 300 or above.
-At least half of the credit for the major must be taken with UMUC.
 Specific course requirements are listed below.